-The coral reef snakes usually feed on the small fish and fish eggs.
+The coral reef snakes usually feed on small fish and fish eggs.
 They remain around the coral reef.
 Whenever a small fish passes nearby, they grab it with their tail and constrict it till it dies.
 These species do not use their venom to hunt.
-They use their venom to digest their prey as it contains protein breaking enzymes.
+They use their venom to digest their prey as it contains protein-breaking enzymes.

 All the species of this family are ovoviviparous except one genus Laticauda containing 5 oviparous species.
 The mating takes place in the water.
 The young ones are given birth in the water and spend their whole lives in the water.
 The eggs are laid on the land and they also hatch on the land.
 The offsprings often move into the water after hatching and start living in the sea.
 The young ones of this species are quite large, almost half the length of their mother.

-The Coral Reef snakes are a beautiful creature of nature.
+The Coral Reef snakes are beautiful creatures of nature.
 Their natural habitat is where they suit the most.
 This venomous species must not be brought home to keep as a pet.
 It can be dangerous as well as harmful to the snake’s life.